NewDanishPhonetics/udtaleordbog.dk-json-api/README.md

 Udtaleordbog.dk's features a JSON API.

+Please note, you need a personal API key to use the API.
+API keys are available for patrons at https://www.patreon.com/NewDanishPhonetics/ upon request.

-Please note, non-patrons can currently only access words starting with 's' in order to test applications.
-You must be a patron at https://www.patreon.com/NewDanishPhonetics/ to take full advantage of the API.
+Without an API key, you can still access words starting with 's' in order to test applications.

 The API is currently intended for personal use.
-Currently there is a personal monthly limit of 1,000 requests.
+There is a personal monthly limit of 1,000 requests.
 Contact me is you need to change the limit.

 # Usage